zulip/zulip/templates/zerver/help/edit-or-delete-a-message.md

 ## Deleting messages

-You cannot entirely delete a message.
-When you remove the contents of a message, your message contents will be replaced with `(deleted)`; the original sender and timestamp of the message will still be displayed.
+If you wish you hadn't sent a message at all, **deleting the content of the message in the editing UI** will cause the message to be displayed as `(deleted)`.
+The original sender and timestamp of the message will still be displayed, and the original content of the message is still accessible via Zulip's edit history feature.
+This can be the least confusing option for other users.

+### Delete a message completely

+For cases where someone accidentally shared secret information publicly (e.g.  you posted an employee's salary), one can completely delete a message from Zulip by following the instructions below.

+It's important to understand that anyone who received the message before you deleted it could have made a copy of its content.
+So if you accidentally shared secret information that you can change, like a password, you may want to change that password regardless of whether you also delete the message.

+{!admin-only.md!}
+{!message-actions.md!}
+{!down-chevron.md!}

+2. Select the **Delete message** option from the dropdown to delete that message.